Swiss in Yasni Exposé of Felix Abt

 20min.ch 2012-01-11 +

-North Korea: The Country That Never Pays You Back
+Invalid URL: North Korea: The Country That Never Pays You Back

 25.06.2012 - Financial Gamble.
 A few years back Felix Abt a Swiss entrepreneur doing business in North Korea discovered one of the unintended